top of page

 P1030815.jpg

-our experience in the field, in humanitarian situations and psychosocial structures has led us to deep questioning about respect for a person and their ethnocultural identity.
+our experience in the field, within humanitarian settings and psychosocial structures fosters a deep commitment to respecting each person and their ethnocultural identity.

 in the development of programs in field practice, constant attention is paid to a broad spectrum of ethical concerns including: